Media day kicks off 2022 Southwest Junior College football season

-TYLER, Texas — All 10 Southwest Junior College Football Conference head football coaches were in attendance Thursday for the 2022 media day to discuss the upcoming season at Hollytree Country Club in Tyler.
+TYLER, Texas — All eight Southwest Junior College Football Conference head football coaches were in attendance Thursday for the 2022 media day to discuss the upcoming season at Hollytree Country Club in Tyler.

 The conference has a few new faces leading the pack including Tyler Junior College's new head football coach, Tanner Jacobson, who announced he will be calling the Apaches defense this season.